 Canoeing safaris- Kyle leads this pastime, together with a paddling team.
 You can choose to explore any of the three channels that link with the spectacular river, as well as the Zambezi itself.
 Watch out for crocs, hippos, ample birdlife, and various wildlife on the banks, having a long cool drink.

 Boating- Head out during late afternoon, and you’ll enjoy sundowners as the sun sets over the river – bliss!

 Fishing- From May to November, keen fisherfolk can set off on the camp’s pontoon boat or aliboat for some catch-and-release fun.
 All equipment you’ll need is provided, such as rods, reeds, tackles, and lures.

-Family activities- There’s a minimum age requirement of 14 years for walking and canoeing, but kids of all ages are allowed to join game drives and boat trips so they’ll see an exciting variety of wildlife!
-Back at camp, youngsters can get stuck into arts-and-crafts, bug hunts, and making bows-and-arrows.
+Family activities*- There’s a minimum age requirement of 14 years for walking and canoeing safaris.
+For families with children under 14, the camp can be taken exclusively so that the activity program can be adapted.
+At camp, youngsters can get stuck into arts-and-crafts, bug hunts, and making bows-and-arrows.